anonymousreseach99/LANTERN/README.md

 ## Training
 ### DTI datasets (BioSNAP, DAVIS, KIBA):

-First, ensure that pretrained weights for all entities in the dataset are properly located at data\embedding\{dataset_name}.
+First, ensure that pretrained weights and dataset for all entities in the dataset are properly located at LANTERN\data as guided in LANTERN\data\README.md .

 Second, cd code .

 Finally, run the training script:
 ```
-python dti.py \
+python main.py \
+    --interaction_tyoe "DTI"\
     --dataset_name "BioSNAP"\
     --embed_dim 384 \
     --seed 120 \